adlnet/xAPI-Spec/xAPI.md

 that provide a lot of data to the LRS.

 Returns: 200 OK, statement ID(s) (UUID).

+###### Common requirements for PUT and POST

+An LRS MUST NOT make any modifications to its state based on a receiving a statement with a statementID that it already has a statement for.
+Whether it responds with "409 Conflict", or "204 No Content", it MUST NOT modify the statement or any other object.

+If the LRS receives a statement with an ID it already has a statement for, it SHOULD verify the received statement matches the existing one and return 409 Conflict if they do not match.

+The LRS MAY respond before statements that have been stored are available for retrieval.

 ###### GET statements
 Example endpoint: http://example.com/xAPI/statements